WLCG-AuthZ-WG/common-jwt-profile/profile.md

     **Note:** storage services may impose additional constraints on who is authorized to stage data.

-All `storage.*` scopes also authorize **`stat`** operations on the files or directories matching the given paths.
-For example, a client can use the same `storage.create:/dir/file` scope to check if the given file appears to be in good shape on the storage system after it was uploaded there.
+All `storage.*` scopes also authorize **`"stat"`** operations on the files or directories matching the given paths, i.e. queries about _metadata_ like the _size_ or _checksum_ of a file.
+For example, a client can use the same `storage.create:/dir/file` scope to check if the given file appears to be in good shape on the storage system right after it was uploaded there.

+At the time of writing (August 2025), it was decided to postpone the specification of the scope for _listing directories_ on storage services.

 For a given computing resource, the defined authorization activities include: